sebfuoco/Python-Projects/README.md

 > When editing the source code, be careful to PEP!
 Do not use tabs, just spaces!
 # Weather
 This file checks the weather in whatever place you are at using the OpenWeatherMap API, with updated weather every 3 hours within a 24 hour span.
 It gathers the current weather, the humidity, and the temperature.
 To run this, it is required you have an API key [from here](https://openweathermap.org/price).
 Store your API key within a file called config.ini and the program will fetch it from there.

+# Pokemon Daycare
+This script will automate the daycare leveling process whilst an emulator is open, using the speedup key and movement keys.
+Currently a maximum time is in place but can be changed.